Key Largo (film)

 Key Largo is a 1948 American film noir crime drama directed by John Huston and starring Humphrey Bogart, Edward G. Robinson and Lauren Bacall.
 The supporting cast features Lionel Barrymore and Claire Trevor.
 The film was adapted by Richard Brooks and Huston from Maxwell Anderson's 1939 play of the same name.
 Key Largo was the fourth and final film pairing of actors Bogart and Bacall, after To Have and Have Not (1944), The Big Sleep (1946), and Dark Passage (1947).
-Claire Trevor won the 1948 Best Supporting Actress Academy Award for her portrayal of alcoholic former nightclub singer Gaye Dawn.
+Claire Trevor won the Academy Award for Best Supporting Actress at the 21st Academy Awards in 1948 for her portrayal of alcoholic former nightclub singer Gaye Dawn.

 Plot

-Army veteran Frank McCloud arrives at the Hotel Largo in Key Largo, Florida, visiting the family of George Temple, a friend who served under him and was killed in the Italian campaign several years before.
-He meets with the friend's widow Nora Temple, and his father James, who owns the hotel.
-Because the winter vacation season has ended and a hurricane is approaching, the hotel has only six guests: dapper Toots, boorish Curly, stone-faced Ralph, servant Angel, attractive but aging alcoholic Gaye Dawn, and a sixth man who remains secluded in his room.
+Army veteran Frank McCloud arrives at the Hotel Largo in Key Largo, Florida, visiting the family of George Temple, a friend who served under him and was killed in the Italian campaign several years earlier.
+He meets with the friend's widow, Nora Temple, and father, James, who owns the hotel.
+Because the winter vacation season has ended and a hurricane is approaching, the hotel has only six guests: dapper Edward "Toots" Bass, boorish Richard "Curly" Hoff, stone-faced Ralph Feeney, servant Angel Garcia, attractive but aging alcoholic Gaye Dawn, and a sixth man who remains secluded in his room.
 The visitors claim to be in the Florida Keys for fishing.

 Frank tells Nora and James about George's heroism under fire and shares some small and cherished details that George had spoken of.
 Nora and her father-in-law seem taken with Frank, stating that George frequently mentioned Frank in his letters.

-While preparing the hotel for the hurricane, the three are interrupted by Sheriff Ben Wade and his deputy Sawyer.
-They are searching for the Osceola brothers, a pair of fugitive American Indians.
+While preparing the hotel for the hurricane, the three are interrupted by Sheriff Ben Wade and his deputy Clyde Sawyer.
+They are searching for John and Tom Osceola, a pair of fugitive American Indian brothers.
 Soon after the police leave, the local Seminoles seek shelter at the hotel, among them the Osceola brothers.

 As the storm approaches, Curly, Ralph, Angel, and Toots pull guns and take the Temples and Frank hostage.
-They explain that the sixth, reclusive member of their party is notorious gangster Johnny Rocco, who was exiled to Cuba some years before.
+They explain that the sixth, reclusive member of their party, is the notorious gangster Johnny Rocco – who was exiled to Cuba some years before.
 Rocco is waiting for his Miami contacts to arrive to conclude a deal.
-The gang discover Deputy Sawyer looking about and capture him.
+The gang discovers Deputy Sawyer looking about, and they capture him.
 A tense standoff ensues.
 Frank declines to fight a duel with Rocco, stating his belief in self-preservation over heroics and that "one Rocco more or less isn't worth dying for”.
-Rocco shoots Sawyer, and Rocco's men take Sawyer's body out on a rowboat in the approaching storm to bury it at sea.
+Rocco shoots Sawyer, and Rocco's men take Sawyer's body out on a rowing boat in the approaching storm to bury it at sea.